Justin Nelson, Chair

 Wolf, an active user of public lands since he can remember, feels it is important to use his time and energy to protect these special places and the wildlife they hold.

-Colin Chadwick, Board Member
+Colin Chadwick, Secretary

 Colin lives with his wife and 2 children in Buckeye, Arizona.
 He is beginning his 13th year as a Team Leader in Nuclear Security at Palo Verde Generating Station.
 Colin grew up in Southern California before moving to Arizona almost 20 years ago.
 While in Southern California, Colin grew up in a non-hunting family but would frequently spend free time fishing for trout or hiking and camping either in the mountains or Joshua Tree National Park.